AlessandroCaula/alessandrocaula-website/README.md

 # Personal Portfolio Website

-This is my personal portfolio website, built with React and Vite, to showcase my software development projects, experience, and skills.
+This is my personal portfolio website, built with React and TypeScript, to showcase my software development projects, experience, and skills.

 ## Tech Stack